 National Security Science and Technology Centre

-Due to the fast moving nature of the terrorist threat, Australia needs to remain on the forefront of science and technology in order to remain agile and anticipative of new and emerging threats.
+Given the commitment and capacity of adversaries to engineer smarter, more agile, and increasingly innovative technologies to threaten our national security, and the growing challenges arising from our natural environment that test the resilience of our society and national systems, Australia needs to remain at the forefront of science and technology in order to remain agile and anticipative of new and emerging threats.

-Currently, Defence, specifically Defence Science and Technology (DST), has the responsibility to coordinate national security science and technology.
-DST is recognised as having expertise across key areas of science and technology delivery, experience in establishing and managing diverse research programs, and strong connections with domestic and international science and technology providers.
+Currently, Defence, specifically the Defence Science and Technology Group (DSTG), has the responsibility to coordinate national security science and technology.
+DSTG is recognised as having expertise across key areas of science and technology delivery, experience in establishing and managing diverse research programs, and strong connections with domestic and international science and technology providers.

-The responsibilities of the National Security Science and Technology Centre (NSSTC) within DST are to:
+The responsibilities of the National Security Science and Technology Centre (NSSTC) within DSTG are to:

 - Coordinate whole of government national security science and technology, to prioritise requirements, provide governance, reduce duplication, deliver science and technology assurance and improve impact;